-A final note on a possible modification of the BH4 group is warranted.
-A partial substitution of hydrogen atoms by fluorine atoms has been achieved in alanates, showing that the complex hydride $Na_3AlH{6-x}F_x$ is less stable than Na3AlH6 (Brinks et al., 2008).
-Due to the high stability of the covalent B-H bond, a similar chemical modification of the BH4 anion is unlikely.
-We note, however, that amidoboranes, a new class of high-capacity hydrogen storage materials of the general formula $M(BH_3NH_2)n$ (Xiong et al., 2007), can be considered as modified borohydrides, where one hydrogen atom in $BH_4^-$ has been exchanged for $NH_2$ .
-Nevertheless, amidoboranes were currently obtained not by modifying borohydrides but from ammonia-borane, which contains the ready-made B-N bond.
+A note on a possible modification of the BH4 group is warranted.
+A partial substitution of hydrogen atoms by fluorine atoms has been achieved in alanates, showing that the complex hydride Na3AlH6-x $F_x$ is less stable than Na3AlH6 (Brinks et al., 2008).
+Due to the high stability of the covalent B-H bond, a similar chemical modification of the BH4 anion is much more difficult.
+Some recent reports suggest that BH3OH- exists in solutions (Ruman et al., 2007), and even more interestingly, the first alkoxide-substituted borohydride containing BH3OR- anion has been isolated in the solid state and structurally characterized (Gainsford et al., 2009).

+We note, however, that amidoboranes, a new class of high-capacity hydrogen storage materials of the general formula $M(BH_3NH_2)n$ (Xiong et al., 2007), can be considered as modified borohydrides, where one hydrogen atom in $BH_4^-$ has been exchanged for NH2.
+Nevertheless, amidoboranes are currently obtained not by modifying borohydrides but from ammonia-borane, which contains the ready-made B-N bond.